List of political parties in Burkina Faso

 This article lists political parties in Burkina Faso.
 Since gaining independence as the Republic of Upper Volta in 1960, the political system has been volatile, moving from a multi-party system to a single party to no parties at all, depending on the ruling regime.

+On 30 January 2026, junta leader Ibrahim Traoré formally dissolved and banned all political parties in the country.